Santa Ana, California: Government

+Additionally, in the Orange County Board of Supervisors, Santa Ana is in the second district represented by Vicente Sarmiento since 2023.

 Like most majority-minority cities in the United States, Santa Ana is a stronghold of the Democratic Party.
 Despite the city's high percentage of Democrats, the city tends to vote conservatively on social issues, much like the rest of northern Orange County.
 It voted in favor of Proposition 8—California's amendment defining marriage in the state as a legal union between a man and a woman—by 61.9%, above the county's average of 57.7%.
 On Proposition 4, which would have amended the California Constitution to require minors to notify their parents before having an abortion, Santa Ana voted in favor of the measure by 62.0%, much higher than the county as a whole, which voted in favor of the measure by only 54.3%.

 The Consulate-General of Mexico in Santa Ana is located on 828 North Broadway Street.
 The Consulate-General of El Salvador in Santa Ana is located in Suite 103 at 840 North Grand Avenue.